Chew/MLB-GameFeed-Bot/README.md

 Add to your server with [this link](https://canary.discord.com/api/oauth2/authorize?client_id=987144502374436895&permissions=1067024&scope=bot%20applications.commands)!

+To learn more about this bot and its commands, see [the knowledgebase on ChewHelp!](https://help.chew.pro/bots/discord/mlb-game-feed)

 This bot allows you to view the live play-by-plays for any MLB.com game.
 This attempts to mimic [gameday](https://mlb.com/gameday)

 To get started, add the bot to your server.
 Next, wait for a game to be active, finally, type `/startgame` to see active Major League games.